 The outcome of solid pseudopapillary tumors of the pancreas is excellent, with 10-year survival rates exceeding 95%.

 Treatment of Solid Pseudopapillary Tumor of the Pancreas

 Treatment options for solid pseudopapillary tumor of the pancreas include the following:

-Metastatic disease, usually in the liver, may occur in up to 15% of the cases.[2,3,4,5,6] Single-agent gemcitabine has been reported to be effective in cases of unresectable or metastatic disease.
+Metastatic disease, usually in the liver, may occur in up to 15% of cases.[2,3,4,5,6] Single-agent gemcitabine is reportedly effective in cases of unresectable or metastatic disease.

 Incidence and Risk Factors

 Pancreatoblastoma accounts for 10% to 20% of all pancreatic tumors during childhood.
 It is the most common pancreatic tumor of young children and typically presents in the first decade of life, with a median age at diagnosis of 5 years.[1,2]